History ofEuroVelo

 - In September, two new routes join the network: EuroVelo 13 – Iron Curtain Trail and EuroVelo 15 – Rhine Cycle Route at an event in the European Parliament.

-- On 15th December, the European Parliament explicitly asks for EuroVelo to be included in the Trans-European Transport Network (TEN-T) in their response to the European Commission’s White Paper on Transport.
+- On 15 December, the European Parliament explicitly asks for EuroVelo to be included in the Trans-European Transport Network (TEN-T) in their response to the European Commission’s White Paper on Transport.
 The motion states “EuroVelo, the European long-distance cycle route network, should be included in the TEN-T network.”

 2012

-- Another successful application of the ECF enables the development of EuroVelo.com – the website for people wishing to cycle the routes – and a new EuroVelo Overview Map.
+- Another successful application of ECF enables the development of EuroVelo.com – the website for people wishing to cycle the routes – and a new EuroVelo Overview Map.

-- ECF and European Greenways Association (EGWA) host their first ever Joint Conference on EuroVelo, Greenways and Cycle Tourism in Nantes, France.
+- ECF and European Greenways Association (EGWA) host their first-ever Joint Conference on EuroVelo, Greenways and Cycle Tourism in Nantes, France.

 2013